A breast cyst is an accumulation of fluid within the breast, often resulting in a breast lump that you can feel.

 If you find any breast lump, whether you think it is a cyst or not, it is essential to consult your health care provider as soon as possible.

-Breast cysts are extremely common, and are thought to occur in as many as 1/3 of all women between the ages of 35 and 50.
+Breast cysts are extremely common, and occur in as many as one third of all women between the ages of 35 and 50.

 What is a cyst?

 Here is an ultrasound picture of a cyst in the breast.